-State law about what noncompete agreements can cover and how enforceable they are varies widely.
-For example, California places heavy restrictions on them, while Idaho just passed employer-friendly legislation.
+State and local laws about what non-compete agreements can cover and how enforceable they are vary widely.
+For example, California places heavy restrictions on them, while Idaho recently passed employer-friendly legislation.

-Thus, I’m not offering legal advice here, and I encourage you to ignore the advice or opinions (more on that distinction here) of anyone other than your attorney.
+Note that I’m not offering legal advice here.
+Plus, I encourage you to ignore the advice or opinions of anyone other than your attorney.

 Let’s face it, companies want these agreements because they believe they benefit from them.